HCL-TECH-SOFTWARE/volt-mx-docs/version/95/Foundry/voltmxfoundry_containers_helm/Content/Installing_Containers_With_Helm_Monitoring.md

 - kube-state-metrics
 - Grafana

-#### Example Command Line Commands
+#### Install Example Showing Ingress Enablement
+The following example shows how to install kube-prometheus-stack with Ingress enablement for Alertmanager, Grafana, and Prometheus using command line parameters.

 **Note:** Replace the host, paths and default timezone setting using your values.
 In this example, the urls listed will be used to provide ingress to these applications.

 ```bash
 $ helm repo add prometheus-community https://prometheus-community.github.io/helm-charts